How to sell a car: step by step guide

 Avoid disputes by making sure your car advert is accurate and honest.

-Provided you have made allowances for negotiating, you and your buyer should be able to come to an agreement on price, hopefully without too much drama.
-You need to consider how you want to get paid, and you should have this discussion before the buyer comes to test drive the car.
+If your price took negotiation into consideration, you and your buyer should be able to agree on a final price without too much drama.
+Consider how you want to get paid, and try to have this discussion before the buyer comes to test-drive the car.
 Your options are:

 • Cash: Quick and simple, but open to error and fraud.
 If you choose this method, consider doing so at the bank, where you can see the money is being legitimately withdrawn and counted.